Lianidaz/natgeo/README.md

 ## Endpoints:

 ### /desktop
-> redirects to maximum resolution photo on National Geographic website.
+> Returns 16:9 picture of the day.
 Usable with bash/shell/ps1 scripts to set up as a wallpaper

 ### /mobi
-> returns an image cropped to be used as adequate mobile device background
+> Returns an image cropped to be used as adequate mobile device background, ratio is 1:0.7

 ## IMPORTANT!
 If you would like to use it with IFTTT app - you must put it behind reverse proxy with valid certificate.